ajs-voices/fighting-demons/readme.md

 # Fighting Demons

 A peice of fan-fiction for the First Age.
 Nox and Aria make a trip to the United States.
 Nox shows Aria around his stomping grounds, and prepares to take his life to Moscow.
 They meet another hunter, Jacinda Cross, a renowned hunter, that they've both heard of.
-Along the way mysteries are uncovered and a whole new world is about to emerge.
+Along the way mysteries are uncovered.

 * [Business As Usual](001.md) - 2898 words
 * [Come With Me](002.md) - 1169 words